 HARVESTING // PROCESSING // COFFEE

-At Karst Organics we take pride in personally visiting the coffee plantations and working closely with the farmers.
-This way we can ensure that we improve the harvest and processing of the coffee beans year on year.
-Our aim is to provide the highest quality coffee, and we do this by taking care when harvesting our organically grown coffee beans.
+At Karst Organics we take pride in working closely with the farmers at origin.
+This allows us to work together to improve the harvest yields and processing of the coffee beans year on year, and ultimately provide green beans of the highest quality.

 Other methods which can also be used to process coffee are:

-- Natural processed coffee (dry-processed coffee) is where the harvested coffee cherries are laid out to dry with the fruit and skin still intact and the coffee bean inside.
-This allows the coffee bean and cherry to dry together.
+- Natural processed coffee (dry-processed coffee) requires the harvested coffee cherries to be laid out to dry with the fruit and skin still intact and the coffee bean inside, which allows them to dry together.
 The coffee bean is then separated from the cherry at the end of the drying process.
 This method takes a much longer time and is extremely labour-intensive, however, it allows the coffee beans to take on fruitier flavour notes infused from the cherry itself.

-The fermented beans must then be dried to approximately 11% moisture to properly prepare them for storage.
-Only the best quality beans are laid out to be dried underneath the warmth of the Timorese sunshine.
-The coffee beans are dried on drying floors where they are turned regularly.
-Once dried they are sorted for any further defective beans.
+The beans must then be dried to approximately 12% moisture to properly prepare them for storage.
+Only the best quality beans are laid out underneath the warmth of the East Timorese sunshine on raised African beds where they are turned regularly to ensure even drying.
+Throughout this whole process they are continuously sorted for any further defects.
 At this stage, the beans are known as parchment.